 Unit number: #05-95

 Opening hours: Wed-Mon 11am to 9pm, Tues 9am to 9pm

 3. Da Shi Jia

 Seafood white bee hoon is a dish most of us have heard of or tried at least once in our life.
 Da Shi Jia has changed the game by adding big prawns into white bee hoon that is simmered in prawn stock.
 For $17.80, you can get yourself a plate of their Wok-Fried Big Prawn White Bee Hoon.

 Expect three fleshy and springy big prawns, drenched in a flavour-packed gravy that comes with strong wok hei.
 One more good thing is that you’re able to request for a small dish of pork lard to give your white bee hoon an extra oomph.

 Opening hours: Daily 11am to 9pm

 4. Hans Im Gluck

-Hans Im Gluck is here to join the list of international restaurants that are opening, or have opened, in Singapore this year.
-Hailing all the way from Germany, this burger grill and bar has 49 outlets back in its home country!
-Bearing the same name as the restaurant itself, the Hans Im Gluck ($17++) is one of their most popular burgers.
+Hans Im Gluck is a burger-and-bar joint that hails all the way from Germany, adding some variety to your Orchard food options.
+Bearing the restaurant’s name, the Hans Im Gluck ($19++) is one of their most popular burgers.
 A juicy grass-fed beef patty, slices of Parma ham, a mountain of rocket leaves, and Parmesan cheese shavings are sandwiched between two multigrain buns.
-If you’ve got a vegan friend, you’d be glad to know that they have a range of vegan burgers as well!
+If you’ve got a non-meat-eating friend, you’d be glad to know that they have a range of vegan, and vegetarian burgers as well!